Wisconsin Industrial School for Girls: Move to Oregon

 State funding was intermittent over the years and the managers often felt it inadequate.
 By 1917 the buildings in Milwaukee were deteriorating and considered a fire hazard, so the state took over, but the legislature was reluctant to sink more money into the old buildings.
 Ten years later, in 1928, the legislature finally approved $400,000 for a new facility.
 After considering various sites, the Board of Control bought a 405 acre farm near Oregon, ten miles south of Madison.
 This was felt a good site because of nearby medical and educational facilities in Madison and because the farm would provide wholesome activities for the girls and allow them to produce some of their own food, reducing operating costs.

 The new facility was designed as a "cottage" institution, where instead of a massive dormitory, the residents lived in smaller cottages, closer to traditional homes.
 Each cottage housed 21 girls in their own rooms and four matrons who would oversee them, with a kitchen, a dining room, a laundry, a sewing room, and a cloths room.
 Exterior walls were clad in lannon stone and roofs were covered with red clay tile.
 Floors were terrazzo.
 By 1932 ten of these cottages were built on the farm at Oregon, but funds had been exhausted.
 As the country slid into the Depression the state couldn't allocate more money.
 The new facility sat largely idle until 1939, when Frank Klode rejoined the Board of Control and pushed for completion of the facility at Oregon.
 The state legislature funded enough to build a functioning facility scaled down from the original plan: the administration and assembly buildings were combined and one of the existing cottages was made into a receiving building and infirmary.
-In June of 1941 the old school in Milwaukee closed and 94 girls and the staff moved to the new facility in Oregon.
+In June 1941 the old school in Milwaukee closed and 94 girls and the staff moved to the new facility in Oregon.
 Soon after, the school's name was changed to The Wisconsin School for Girls.

 In following years, the facility served older girls, and their stays became shorter.
 In 1973 boys were included to provide a more normal social environment.
 But the 1970s also saw a trend of moving people from institutions out into the community, and occupancy declined making the facility less efficient.
 In 1976 all juveniles were transferred to other facilities, and the school at Oregon was converted to Oakhill Correctional Institute - a minimum-security prison for men.